Fettuccine al Pesto. A Genovese tradition.

 • To reduce the bitterness of the basil, make sure that you blanch it for less than a minute.
 No more than that.

 • Do not skip on the walnut.
-It gives it that right amount of pungent.
+It gives it the right amount of intensity.
 Same on the pine nuts.

 • Crazy how this may sound, however, the best pasta to enjoy pesto is fettuccine.

-• Play with the garlic clove amount to use.
-Too much can overpower the basil and the Parmigiano cheese and that is not the Italian way.
+• Play with the fresh cloves of garlic amount to use.
+Too much can overpower the basil and the Parmigiano cheese, which is not the Italian way.

 • Add the cream at the last minute and do not forget to add some of the cooking water to the serving dish to bind it.

-• Fettuccine or any wider and longer pasta go very well with the pesto.
+• Fettuccine or any wider and longer pasta goes very well with the pesto.
 Make sure to bring the water to a boil.

 • Extra virgin olive oil is a must when making pesto.